HOME

 Membres fondateurs de la PEC - PEC Founding Members (2004)

-Hedayat Abdel Nabi (Egypt), president PEC - ex-president Association of United Nations Correspondents in Geneva (ACANU) - Blaise Lempen (Switzerland), PEC secretary-general - George Gordon-Lennox (Canada) - Mathieu Fleury (Switzerland), lawyer, central committee Impressum (Swiss Federation of Journalists) - Christine Gabella (Switzerland), lawyer, central committee Impressum (Swiss Federation of Journalists) - Jamil Chade (Brazil), ex-president Association of Foreign Press in Switzerland (APES) - Moaid Al-Lamy (Iraq), secretary-general, Iraki Journalists Syndicate - Peter Splinter (United Kingdom), UN repres.
-Amnesty International - Mohamed Cherif (Algeria), ACANU - Reto Breiter (Switzerland), ex-president Swiss Federation of Journalists - Daniel Favre (Switzerland), vice-president Union internationale de la presse francophone (UPF)
+Hedayat Abdel Nabi (Egypt), president PEC - ex-president Association of United Nations Correspondents in Geneva (ACANU) - Blaise Lempen (Switzerland), PEC secretary-general - George Gordon-Lennox (Canada), RWB Representative at the UN - Mathieu Fleury (Switzerland), lawyer, central committee Impressum (Swiss Federation of Journalists) - Christine Gabella (Switzerland), lawyer, central committee Impressum (Swiss Federation of Journalists) - Jamil Chade (Brazil), ex-president Association of Foreign Press in Switzerland (APES) - Moaid Al-Lamy (Iraq), secretary-general, Iraki Journalists Syndicate - Peter Splinter (United Kingdom), Amnesty International Representative at the UN - Mohamed Cherif (Algeria), ACANU - Reto Breiter (Switzerland), ex-president Swiss Federation of Journalists - Daniel Favre (Switzerland), vice-president Union internationale de la presse francophone (UPF)

 Biographie brève des co-fondateurs de la PEC - Short biography of the PEC co-founders: